bgrabitmap/bgracontrols/README.md

 A control with configurable shapes like polygon and ellipse that can be filled with gradients and can have custom borders and many other visual settings.

-### TBGRASPeedButton
+### TBGRASpeedButton

-A speed button that in GTK and GTK2 provides BGRABitmap pwered transparency to the glyph.
+A speed button that in GTK and GTK2 provides BGRABitmap powered transparency to the glyph.

 ### TBGRASpriteAnimation